neutrino2211/mainasara.dev/src/content/blog/making-a-programming-language-is-hard.md

     - projects
 ---

 Seemingly every programmer has a dream, making a programming language.
-It's not a bad idea, really, making a programming language fueled by your ideas of what makes the 'perfect language' is exciting but... the process is not for the faint of heart.
+It's not a bad idea, really, making a programming language fueled by your ideas of what makes the 'perfect language' is exciting but... the process is not for the faint at heart.

 ## Table of contents